 The registration fee is just $55 per player; additional players in a family are $25 each, up to a maximum of $110/family.
 A team shirt is provided.

 Practice and Game Schedule

-For practices, players will have the opportunity to use the facilities of Lancaster Mennonite School’s three elementary campuses:
+For practices, players will have the opportunity to use the facilities of Lancaster Mennonite School’s two elementary campuses:

 - Locust Grove Campus, east of Lancaster near the Lancaster Campus

 Games will be played at the Lancaster Campus, which offers MSO athletes the opportunity to use first-class high school facilities.